 Because you manage your network requirements, your network can be optimized for low latency, and this can be crucial for performance in commercial or finance analytics, as well as other enterprise or network edge applications.

-Anthos clusters on bare metal includes support for multiple control nodes in a cluster, so if a master node goes down you can still administer your environment.
+GKE on Bare Metal includes support for multiple control nodes in a cluster, so if a master node goes down you can still administer your environment.

 Secure design and control